Shamsiddin-it/Hamsafar-bot/README.md

-Got it!
-Here's a beautifully styled **README.md** content presented as **plain text (not markdown)** — just like you'd see it rendered on GitHub, but outside of markdown formatting:

----

 # 🚖 HamSafar Bot – Telegram Ride-Sharing Assistant

 **HamSafar Bot** is a simple and smart Telegram bot designed to connect **drivers** and **passengers** for intercity or regional travel.
 Whether you're offering a ride or looking for one — HamSafar makes it easier to find your travel partner!